-Institutional Review Board (IRB): This board, a permanent review board of CST apart from standing committees, shall consist of three permanent faculty members (two from the Department of Practical Theology and one from another discipline) and one doctoral student in practical theology appointed by the dean for three-year staggered terms.
-One of the practical theology faculty members shall be designated chairperson by the dean.
-The IRB shall meet as necessary during the fall and spring semesters.
-All decisions made by the IRB will be recorded in the minutes of its meetings and kept on file in the office of the dean.
-The IRB can approve, disapprove or, prior to approval, require revisions to the research plan.
-A written copy of the research plan and action by the IRB shall be kept in the permanent file of the student, staff, or faculty member.
-(For students this file is located in the registrar's office; for staff and faculty members this file is located in the dean's office.)
+Institutional Review Board (IRB): This board, a permanent review board of CST apart from standing committees, shall consist of three faculty members; one doctoral student;

+and at least one member from outside the CST faculty, staff and student bodies (emeriti and alumni may be included).
+IRB members are appointed by the dean for three-year staggered terms.
+One of the faculty members shall be designated chairperson by the Dean.
+The IRB shall meet as necessary during the Fall and Spring semesters.
+All decisions made by the IRB will be recorded and kept on file.
+A copy of the research plan and action by the IRB shall be kept in a permanent file of the IRB.